-The exact percentages of people that are finding work after retirement depends on income levels.
+The exact percentage of people that are finding work after retirement depends on income levels.
 The highest reverse retirement rates are in both the highest and the lowest income groups.

 Even the Department of Labor has noticed the increase in the labor-force participation rates by those 65 and older.
-In 1985 only 10.8% of those over 65 were working.
-That number has nearly doubled and currently stands at 19.6% and growing.
+In 1985, only 10.8% of those over 65 were working.
+That number has nearly doubled and is growing.